gbif/hp-sibuy/en/faq.md

 # How can I become a data publishing organization?

-The Integrated Publishing Toolkit (IPT) is a free open source software tool written in Java that is used to publish and share biodiversity datasets through the GBIF network.
-The following video is a demonstration of how a dataset is successfully published and recorded through GBIF.org.
+Institutions or organizations that want to publish their data through the Biodiversity Information System of Uruguay in GBIF.org, must complete a registration form.
+After approval from the Uruguay GBIF node, they will receive a user to publish their data through the IPT tool.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/eDH9IoTrMVE?si=UfFDxVGLLYkALSZ1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+You can access the form [HERE](https://forms.gle/zibJmZEsJwbxuPok9){:target="_blank"}

-Institutions or organizations that want to publish their data through the Uruguay Biodiversity Information System in GBIF.org, must complete a registration form and after approval from the Uruguay GBIF node will receive a user to publish their data through the IPT - LAC tool.
-The IPT-LAC is a data publication tool for Latin American and Caribbean countries.
+For any questions you can send an email to [biodiversidad@ambiente.gub.uy](mailto:biodiversidad@ambiente.gub.uy)